OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 (...)
 ```

-We`ll demonstrate a few more uses for Frida below.
+We will demonstrate a few more uses for Frida below.

 ### Method Tracing with Frida